Terms and conditions for your e-learning module.

 1. You shall pay the Module Fees to us for the User Subscriptions in accordance with this Clause 5.

-2. The Module Fees shall be as set out at the following link, from time to time: https://www.stonewall.org.uk/our-work/campaigns/e-learning-schools-colleges
+2. The Module Fees shall be as set out at the following link: www.stonewall.org.uk/e-learning

 3. You shall pay the Module Fees (plus any VAT) through our website or you may request an invoice.
 Where you have requested an invoice from us, you shall pay each invoice submitted by us within 30 days of receipt to a bank account nominated in writing by us from time to time.